 15.)
-The Department of Pharmacology & Toxicology consulted with many scientists and industry employers prior to initiating the Professional Science Masters in Integrative Pharmacology.
+The Department of Pharmacology & Toxicology consulted with many scientists and industry employers prior to initiating the MS programs.
 Although technical science knowledge and traditional research skills are important, it has become increasingly clear that highly productive team members have broader capabilities.
 To succeed in the fast-paced world of biomedical research and pharmaceutical development, employers are looking for people who understand global business markets and management principles, have well-developed communication skills, and the ability to take the lead when necessary.

 16.)
-You should contact the Program Director for guidance on what courses you should take to prepare you for the Online Masters programs.
-It is possible that some courses may fall within the Program requirements or that you can prepare through independent study.
+You should contact the Program Director for guidance on what courses you should take to prepare you for the Online MS programs.
+It is possible that some courses may fall within the program requirements or that you can prepare through independent study.

 17.)
 Yes.
 Students may enroll in individual courses for the program under the Lifelong Education status.
 The online application can be accessed at https://admissions.msu.edu/application/app.asp?AL=L

 Feel free to call our office for assistance.

 Following acceptance as a Lifelong Education student, non-Pharmacology/Toxicology students must first receive a Departmental override to register for courses by providing the following information to the Academic Office via email at email@example.com – (Name, PID number, course number(s)).

 Note: Lifelong Education students are not guaranteed acceptance into the MS programs.
 However, successful completion of required and elective courses will be considered.
 According to university policy, only nine (9) credits of lifelong education can be transferred into a graduate program.